SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/REPO-NAME)](https://api.reuse.software/info/github.com/SAP-samples/REPO-NAME)
 -->

-## Description
 Part of the AI & Sustainability Bootcamp, we have developed a sample UI app to assist partners to take reference from to build their own solutions focusing on AI & Sustainability topics.
-The following technologies are used as part of building and extending this app, such as, SAP AI Core and SAP Analytics Cloud.
-<p>The sample application is built using various frameworks, such as SAP Fiori elements, Custom SAPUI5, SAP Cloud Application Programming (CAP) model and extending with SAP systems such as SAP Business Technology Platform & SAP S/4HANA Cloud.
+<p>The sample application is built using various frameworks, such as SAP Fiori elements, Custom SAPUI5, SAP Cloud Application Programming (CAP) model and extending with SAP systems such as SAP Business Technology Platform, SAP S/4HANA Cloud & SAP Analytics Cloud.

 ## Deployment Models
-We have prepared a few models for you to consume and take reference from in order to deploy this sample app successfully to your preferred platform/landscapes.
+We have prepared a few models for you to consider and take reference from in order to deploy this sample app successfully to your preferred platform/landscapes.
-Please note that the sample app is shipped AS-IT-IS, and if you faced with any issues, SAP will not be providing any support.
-However, if you find any bugs or issues, you may [Create an Issue](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp/issues).
+Please note that the sample app is shipped AS-IT-IS, and if you faced with any issues, **SAP will not be providing any support**.
+However, if you find any bugs or issues, you may [create an issue here](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp/issues).

 ### **1. Hybrid Model**: Local App consuming SAP BTP Cloud Services
 Follow instructions from this current [README.md](README.md).